exonum/exonum-doc/src/get-started/create-service.md

 use exonum::proto::schema::*;
 ```

-and don't forget to add this to `lib.rs` file.
+We also need to add the `proto` module to `lib.rs` file:

 ```rust
 mod proto;
 ```

-As a third step in the `build.rs` file we introduce the `main` function that
+As a third step, in the `build.rs` file we introduce the `main` function that
 generates Rust files from their Protobuf descriptions.

 !!! note